The servant-leader knows empathy is one of the twelve characteristics of servant leadership.

 Servant Leader Skills

-Empathy is defined as the intellectual identification with, or vicarious experiencing, the feelings, thoughts, or attitudes of another.
+Empathy is defined as the intellectual identification with, or vicarious experience, the feelings, thoughts, or attitudes of another.
 In other words, the feelings or attitudes felt within one’s self when considering the feelings, thoughts, attitudes, or expressions of heartfelt concern over an issue that is causing intrinsic anxiety, apprehension, or worry in another person.

 Leadership is a responsibility that requires a tremendous amount of time and effort in dealing with people as they carry out their day-to-day tasks.